5

 Visualization Meditation

-introduction to visualization meditationVisualization meditations use imagination to picture an outcome of something before it happens.
-This may be a task one tries to complete or an achievement one wants to make.
+This may include a specific task one tries to complete, or an achievement one wants to make.
 The mind concentrates on this vision throughout the visualization exercise while the body relaxes.

-With much research backing up the effectiveness of visualization, people now use the practice to help them reach their goals, combat negative emotions, and live happier lives.
-Continue reading to learn more about this meditation form.
+With much research backing up its effectiveness, people now rely on practicing visualization to reach their goals, combat negative emotions, and live happier lives.

 How Visualization Meditation Practice Works

 There is a science behind this form of meditation.
-While visualizing, one holds a specific scenario in their mind and imagines an outcome becoming a reality.
-Incorporating visualization into one’s daily meditation can enhance the benefits by allowing people to direct the mind’s eye to a specific result they would like to see.
-The amygdala responds to the visual stimulus similarly to something happening in real-time.
+While visualizing, one holds a specific scenario and imagines an outcome becoming a reality.

 Visualization meditation is profoundly beneficial for improving physical and mental health.
 Some of the many health benefits of visualization that can enhance one’s well-being include: